igor-franca/DVWA/attacks/BruteForce.md

 | 200 | 253 W | "gordonb - abc123" |
 | 200 | 253 W | "pablo - letmein" |
 | 200 | 253 W | "smithy - password"|

+#### Medium level of complexity, attack all users, using Wfuzz:

+At this level, responses are slower than at the low level.
+So we can use the same approach at the low level, do the search for different word lengths.
+We can remove the --sw and --hs filter parameters to try to make this return faster.

+> Note: We have change the cokkies parameters security and PHPSESID.

+Once we find a different word length, just add the filter parameters to improve the data visualization.